 All you have to do is cut the bad part out, insert the right size hose connector and tighten.
 I usually put a little vegetable oil around the insert to make it slide in easier.
 I also keep a plastic shoe box full of all size connectors, male and female ends for the end of the hoses, plumber's tape to snug up threads, rubber O rings, Y connectors with shut offs, if you want to run more than one hose.
 They also carry connectors so you can attach additional hoses to make them longer.

 Buy Water timers when they are on sale.
 Some have batteries so they automatically go on and off when you want.
 With the other type, you just turn timer as to how long you want to water and they go off automatically.
 The battery ones are great, especially when you go on vacations as the ground still get watered.

 Create a temporary seal for a water hose or small air hose leak, with the labels from some of the plastic drink bottles.
 The label will come off, if you crush the bottle into itself.
-Then slip the label sleeve over the leaking water hose, or air hose and apply heat using a hair dryer.
-It will shrink to the shape of the hose giving it a temporary fix, if you cannot repair it right away.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My hose leaks were it attaches to the sprayer.
 I have tried new washers and different hoses.
 I have 2 different sprayers and they both leak.
 Do hose washers come in different sizes?
 Could I wrap the male part with plumbers Teflon tape?
 I appreciate all answers Thank you.

 I did use the plumbers tape and it worked great!
 No leak.